-Investment property: At the year end the Group held a small number of residential properties as a result of the settlement of impaired mortgage assets.
-The properties are being held, pending their eventual sale, and have a fair value of £0.2m (2018: £0.4m).
-Three properties were disposed of in the year (2018: two).
+Investment property: In previous years the Group held a small number of residential properties as a result of the settlement of impaired mortgage assets.
+No such properties are held at the year end.
+In 2019, properties held pending their eventual sale had a fair value of £0.2m.
+Two properties were disposed of in the year (2019: 3).

-Other Assets: Included within Other assets is a sum of £0.9m (2018: £1.1m) relating to collateral deposited in the form of cash under credit support annex agreements ("CSA") with the Group's counterparty providers of foreign exchange swaps.
+Other Assets: Included within Other assets is a sum of £1.5m (2019: £0.9m) relating to collateral deposited in the form of cash under credit support annex agreements ("CSA") with the Group's counterparty providers of foreign exchange swaps.

-Retail Balances: Retail balances reduced to £197.8m (2018: £225.9m) in line with the overall reduction in the balance sheet.
+Retail Balances: Retail balances reduced to £176.2m (2019: £197.8m) in line with the overall reduction in the balance sheet.
 The range of savings products available during the year was carefully managed in order to ensure that a suitable level of funding was held and that the rates offered were appropriately competitive.